 In practice, this usually involves using a phone or tablet equipped with a camera and AR capability that can display a digital creation in a real context — imagine looking at your phone and seeing a 3D shark swimming around your living room.
 For educators, this technology has tremendous benefits.

 By allowing students to view things like life-size dinosaurs or a model of the solar system in the classroom or in their own homes, AR technology can bring academic subjects to life for younger learners.
 AR technology such as Google’s enterprise-grade AR glasses also allows workers to see instructions for complex tasks appear right in front of their eyes.

 By creating a seamless connection between interactive digital content and the real world, augmented reality can increase information retention for students and make digital instruction a more tangible experience.

 What is the future of virtual reality in education?

 By adding a new dimension to the learning experience, virtual reality can revolutionize education across every level.
 We are currently only seeing the early stages of an educational paradigm shift being created by virtual technology.

 As VR technology develops even further with better eye tracking and motion sensitivity, it will create new layers of immersive experience.
 In the future, this means that learners will fully live out and understand learning experiences and educational moments.

 Another part of the future of virtual reality in education is greater accessibility.
 As headsets and software become cheaper, virtual reality will ultimately become a ubiquitous part of education.

-As hinted at by the popularity of Google Cardboard, VR’s rise will change aspects of how teachers and educators work, too.
+As hinted at by the popularity of Google Cardboard (the official VR cardboard case costs just $14.95), VR’s rise will change aspects of how teachers and educators work, too.
 However, the core tenants of education will remain the same.
 A powerful tool, VR will make great educators even better by giving them the means to engage new generations of learners like never before.